 ASC 350, "Intangibles-Goodwill and Other", establishes accounting and reporting requirements for goodwill and other intangible assets.
-Goodwill was \$40.9 million and \$38.4 million as of December 31, 2017 and 2016, respectively.
+ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350): Simplifying the Test of Goodwill Impairment", issued by the FASB in January 2017, simplifies the subsequent measurement of goodwill, as further described hereafter.
+Goodwill was \$48.2 million and \$40.9 million as of December 31, 2018 and 2017, respectively.
+Of these amounts, goodwill was \$7.9 million as of both December 31, 2018 and 2017 for the Company's CoreCivic Safety segment, and was \$40.3 million and \$33.0 million, respectively, for its CoreCivic Community segment.
 This goodwill was established in connection with multiple business combination transactions.

-Under the provisions of ASC 350, CoreCivic performs a qualitative assessment that may allow it to skip the annual two-step impairment test.
+Under the provisions of ASC 350, a company performs a qualitative assessment that may allow it to skip the annual two-step impairment test.
 Under ASC 350, a company has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If, after assessing the totality of events or circumstances, an entity determines it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then performing the two-step impairment test is unnecessary.
-If the two-step impairment test is required, CoreCivic determines the fair value of a reporting unit using a collaboration of various common valuation techniques, including market multiples and discounted cash flows.
+If the two-step impairment test is required, a company determines the fair value of a reporting unit using a collaboration of various common valuation techniques, including market multiples and discounted cash flows.
 These impairment tests are required to be performed at least annually.
-CoreCivic performed its impairment tests during the fourth quarter, in connection with CoreCivic's annual budgeting process, and concluded no impairments had occurred.
-CoreCivic will perform these impairment tests at least annually and whenever circumstances indicate the carrying value of goodwill may not be recoverable.